2013 Ford C-Max Hybrid Performance

-Though reviewers are generally positive about the performance of the 2013 Ford C-Max, especially its acceleration, a few complain that its ride can be harsh and that its brakes are grabby and tough to modulate.
-On the other hand, they also say that the C-Max has good handling and drives more like a conventional car than a hybrid.
+Though reviewers are generally positive about the performance of the 2013 Ford C-Max Hybrid, especially its acceleration, a few complain that its ride can be harsh and that its brakes are grabby and tough to modulate.
+On the other hand, they say that the C-Max Hybrid has good handling and drives more like a conventional car than a hybrid.

 - "Because it starts with superior underpinnings derived from the Focus, the C-Max Hybrid offers a reasonably satisfying driving experience, too, although exhilarating isn't the superlative we would use in describing acceleration." -- Automobile Magazine

 - "If you're considering a Prius or Prius V but are dreading a driving experience marked by ersatz steering, an ATM-like dashboard, and a spongy throttle, the C-Max has arrived just in the nick of time." -- Car and Driver

 - "Your grandmother, still tooling around in a 2002 Mercury Topaz, could drive the C-Max Hybrid without instruction (try that with a Prius)." -- Autoblog